Examinations Information

 Deadlines

-For the 2024/25 academic year the deadline for notifying the need for Exam Access Arrangements to Colchester Institute has now passed.
+The 2025/26 academic year the deadline for notifying the need for Exam Access Arrangements to Colchester Institute is Friday 10th October.
+Please complete the form below to submit any arrangements.

 Failure to meet these deadlines, or a student not attending their booked assessment appointments, will result in EAAs being declined.